Inspection Standards

 - Damage to the unit or premises caused by a household member or guest beyond normal wear and tear.

-The owner is responsible for all other HQS violations.
+The owner is responsible for all other NSPIRE standards.

 If the family is responsible but the owner carries out the repairs, the owner will be encouraged to bill the family for the cost of the repairs and the family's file will be noted.